Top Canada telecoms firms must lower prices or face action -govt

 Ottawa could set aside spectrum for smaller operators and allow more access for Mobile Virtual Network Operators, which lease wireless capacity at wholesale prices and resell it at reduced retail prices.

+Telus blasted the move as a "punitive action" and said it would "think very carefully about where our next investment dollars should go".

-Together the top three companies control 89.2% of the mobile subscriber market in Canada, according to the most recent government data from 2018.
-None of the three major firms were immediately available for comment but they have argued in the past that they have already dropped plan costs significantly even since May.
+Together the three companies control 89.2% of the mobile subscriber market, according to the most recent government data.
+The big firms argue they have already dropped plan costs significantly even since May.

-"Canadians expect prices to go down even further ... we ran on this, we have a mandate from the Canadian public," said Bains, saying the cost of midrange plans had not really moved.
+"Canadians expect prices to go down even further ... we have a mandate from the Canadian public," said Bains, saying the cost of midrange plans had not really moved.

 Canada has among the highest wireless costs of any of the G7 countries, plus Australia, according to the government's pricing study released on Thursday.

-The government will release quarterly reports on Canadian phone plan prices, in order to track the companies' progress.
+The government will release quarterly reports on plan prices to track the companies' progress.

-Ottawa also released the rules for the 3500 MHz spectrum auction, which will take place later this year.
+Ottawa also released rules for the 3500 MHz spectrum auction, which will open later this year.
 The frequency is vital for companies operating 5G.

 Companies will bid on 200 MHz of the 3500 wavelength, with a portion set aside for smaller firms and those already operating in a given region.
-Bidding will begin on Dec.
-15, 2020 and Bains declined to say how much Ottawa expected to raise.
+Bidding begins on Dec.
+15.

 ($1=1.3403 Canadian dollars)